ff7-mods/ff7-flat-wiki/docs/FF7/Field/Script/Opcodes/F2 AKAO.md

 #### Please Note

 Channel \#5 (used from operation 0x30) is dedicated to the menu and should not be used for anything else.
-All transitions use the formula Transition\_time (in seconds) = param1 /
+All transitions use the formula Transition\_time (in seconds) = param1 / 60.
-60.
 The pan (audio L/R balance) value range is 0 to 127, where 0 is fully left, 64 is centre, and 127 is fully right.
 The maximum volume is 127.
 The tempo value range is 0 to 127.
 The normal tempo is 0.
-Operations 0x10/14/18/19 do not work on the PSX game from field script
-\[CURRENTLY CHECKING THIS\].
+Operations 0x10/14/18/19 do not work on the PSX game from field script \[CURRENTLY CHECKING THIS\].
 Operations 0xC8/C9/CA are not implemented in the PSX version or PC version despite the field script calling them.

-  [Aali]: ../../../../user:aali.md "wikilink"
-  [DLPB]: ../../../../user:DLPB2.md "wikilink"